microsoft/dataActivator/ConsolidatedDocs.md

 *	Alert account teams when customers fall into arrears, with customized time or value limits per customer.
 *	Track data pipeline quality, either re-running jobs or alerting when pipelines fail or anomalies are detected.

+# FAQ: Things to know before using Data Activator
+Data Activator is currently in a preview state where we are actively looking for feedback on, and rapidly making changes to, the product.
+There may be issues or gaps in the product, and there are some requirements before you can fully use Data Activator:
+* You need to be signed up for the Microsoft Fabric preview.
+Learn more about that [here]((https://learn.microsoft.com/fabric/get-started/fabric-trial)).
+* You need to have a workspace assigned to a Premium capacity to put the reflex items in.
+You can sign up for a trial capacity - the link above shows how to do this.
+* If you're using Data Activator to alert against data in Power BI reports, make sure you start the trial from the workspace.
+If you try to create a trigger before the workspace is in a Premium capacity, you'll get a failure message.
+* During this private preview, Data Activator is only available in the following Azure regions: Australia Southeast, Canada Central, East US, East US 2, North Central US, North Europe, West Europe, West US.
+Other regions will be enabled later in CY 2023.

 ## Reflex items in Fabric
 A reflex item holds all the information necessary to connect to data, monitor for conditions, and act.
 You’ll typically create a reflex item for each business process or area you’re monitoring.
 To get started, you create a reflex item in your Fabric workspace.
 From the New menu in the workspace, choose the reflex item.